project-chip/connectedhomeip/src/tools/interop/idt/README.md

 ### Install updates

 SCP may not overwrite all files.
-To clear the `idt` dir off of the Pi safely between pushes, exit the container and:
+To clear the `idt` dir off of the RPi safely between pushes, exit the container and:

 ```